 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

-Open your browser’s Developer Tools and check the Network tab to confirm that the Adobe Launch library is loading correctly.
+Open your browser’s Developer Tools and check the Network tab:

 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)